ersanchez/instructional-design/openvpn/openvpn.md

 This is a rough outline of a lesson plan for an introduction to OpenVPN including setup.

+## Audience

+Desktop computer users wanting to avoid snooping of traffic when using an access point they don't control.
+Examples of this include:

+* surfing from a friend's house
+* wireless access at an airport or coffee shop
+* accessing the internet while visiting another company

+Instructions will be provided for users of Unix-like operating systems.

 ## Skills, Knowledge, Attitudes

 ### Prerequisite knowledge